syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 Platform users can go ahead and start using the Promises!

-:::info Managing a Fleet of Clusters
+:::info Managing a Fleet of Destinations

-The mechanism described above is one of the most powerful features in Kratix: the ability Platform teams have to fully control the scheduling of works across Clusters.
+The mechanism described above is one of the most powerful features in Kratix: the ability Platform teams have to fully control the scheduling of works across Destinations.

-When a Cluster is registered, Kratix will execute its scheduling tasks and determine what should be immediately installed on the new Cluster.
-When a Promise gets updated or upgraded, its dependencies are seamlessly propagated across the fleet.
-If a Cluster labels change, Kratix will automatically converge on the expected system state.
+When a Destination is registered, Kratix will execute its scheduling tasks and determine what should be immediately installed on the new Destination.
+When a Promise gets updated or upgraded, its Dependencies are seamlessly propagated across the fleet.
+If a Destination labels change, Kratix will automatically converge on the expected system state.

 If you are curious to learn more about Kratix Scheduling, check the